MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Updating Authentication Library to MSAL

-Starting in 2.14.90.0, MSAL will be the default authentication library for AIP UL client and AIP Scanner, replacing ADAL from the previous versions.
+Starting in 2.14.90.0, MSAL is the default authentication library for AIP UL client and AIP Scanner, replacing ADAL from the previous versions.

 For the AIP add-in, users should see no impact as we will use token cache or the integrated Windows authentication (SSO) before prompting the use to log in again.